top of page

 • What small actions or rituals help me navigate thresholds with awareness and resilience?

-The intention of this project is to support ourselves in developing practical, somatic and relational skills for supporting individuals who are going through challenging/ transition moments.
+The intention of this project was to support ourselves in developing practical, somatic and relational skills for supporting individuals who are going through challenging/ transition moments.

 • Work with the desert metaphor as a container for liminality, identity transitions, and processes of individuation.